-If you'd like any support to submit content, please see our 'How-to Guide: Uploading Content' in our support materials below and our 'top tipsa' writing documents.
+If you'd like any support to submit content, please see our 'How-to Guide: Uploading Content' in our support materials below, our 'top tips' writing documents and our interactive user tour and content submission webinar.
 If you have any queries, please contact us for more information.

 See our previous Star Supporter Photo Competition here to view the entries and see the summary of entries here.
 We received images accompanied by a short caption describing how an impact on adult learning is demonstrated in the image.

 Have a look at our previous Star Supporter Competition here, which involved the submission of blog posts on the theme of Health, Wellness and Adult Learning and see our summary of entries and comments.

 /en/file/toptipsforsocialmediapdf-0Top tips for using Social Media (link is external)